Joseph Adamson

 Joseph Adamson is Professor Emeritus of English at McMaster University.
-His current area of research focuses on the relevance of Silvan Tomkins’ affect and script theory to literature, in particular how affective and shame dynamics inform and shape a writer’s life and work.… read more »
+His current area of research focuses on the relevance of Silvan Tomkins’ affect and script theory to literature, in particular how affective and shame dynamics inform and shape a writer’s life and work.
+He has written on the role of shame in a variety of... read more! »

 Larry Amsel